NLESC-quantum/rascil/docker/README.md

 ##Running RASCIL as a cluster

-The file docker-compose in the rascil-docker code directory a simple way to create a local cluster of a Dask scheduler and a number of workers.
+The file docker-compose in the `docker` code directory a simple way to create a local cluster of a Dask scheduler and a number of workers.

 The cluster is created using the docker-compose up command.
 To scale to e.g. 4 dask workers::